 Setting up PHP-FPM to work with Apache

-As of this writing, the newest version of PHP is version 8.1.
-However, my Pair Networks shared host is using version 7.4.
-The following instructions will describe how to install and configure PHP version 7.4 as the default version of PHP.
-I will also install version 8.1.
-We could use the brew services command to start and stop the PHP-FPM service.
+As of this writing, the newest version of PHP is version 8.3.
+I am using version 8.2 at my Pair Networks host (version 8.3 is available).
+The following instructions will describe how to install and configure PHP versions 8.2 and 8.3.
+Older versions (7.x) are not supported by Homebrew (unless you use a private tap ).
+I could use the brew services command to start and stop the PHP-FPM service.
 But I opted to write a shell script to start and stop PHP-FPM.
 I can also easily switch PHP versions with my shell script.
-I will also update the PHP-FPM configuration file to use a Unix socket to talk to Apache (which is ready to go on the Apache side).
-The PHP brew installation defaults to using a TCP/IP socket, but the Unix socket approach has less overhead.
-You can read about what’s the difference between a Unix socket and a TCP/IP socket.

 $ brew install php@7.4